baragona/Brightness/README.md

 # Brightness
 Sync macbook screen brightness to non-Apple external display.

-It has no UI whatsoever, infrequently crashes, and does not work very well when paired with a external Apple monitor.
-It occasionally fails to sync the brightness for a moment.
+It has no UI whatsoever.
+Just a dock Icon.

 Pull requests welcome!